BruceEckel/pybooktools/docs/index.md

 Changes are reported by the program.

-Run `python slug_line.py -h` for details on how to use it.
+Run `slug -h` for details on how to use it.

 <hr style="height:3px;border-width:0;color:gray;background-color:gray; margin-top:50px;">